nopphons/cs186/hw2/README.md

 ### Ensuring you have the correct remotes

-In your, please first clone your group repo.
+In your VM, please first clone your group repo.

 <pre><code>git clone https://github.com/cs186-spring15/xxxx.git
 </code></pre>